 Click on the Zap Map logo to open the ZapMap charging network map to find your closest charge point.

 Carwow’s Electric Car charging point finder tool helps EV and hybrid car owners find the nearest electric vehicle charging stations.

 EVision Electric Vehicles recommends planning your route, particularly if you are going on a long journey.
 Find where there are charge points on your route and use ZapMap to find out if they are in service before you get there.

 We always recommend choosing a charging area where there is more than one charging venue, so you have 2 additional places to try.
 Familiarise yourself with the ZapMap app a few days before you travel.
 It will take time to understand the meaning and significance of the icons and their relationship to the car you hire and your journey.

-Whether you’re in town browsing the shops or at your local grocery shop, many places now offer charging points compatible with all electric cars.
+Whether you’re in town browsing the shops or at your local grocery store, many places now offer charging points compatible with all electric cars.
 Chargers can be found at every motorway service station.
-In addition to this, many places with EV chargers maybe free to use!
+In addition to this, many places with EV chargers may be free to use!